KilledByAPixel/SpaceHuggers/README.md

 - Small chance of a heavy weapons variation that has double health and fires full auto

 # Props
-- Wood Crate (Brown) - Burns easily and breaks when fully burnt
+- Plastic Crate (Brown) - Burns easily and breaks when fully burnt
 - Metal Crate & Barrel (Gray) - Is hard to destroy, can't burn
 - Water Barrel (Blue) - Puts out fires and pushes away objects
 - Explosive Crate & Barrel (Green) - Burns and explodes after a few seconds